Minutes are the notes taken during a meeting to remind everyone about what was discussed, and decisions met during the meeting.

 This will guide the person when writing the minute during the actual meeting.

-Agenda is usually the goal of every meeting.
-Knowing the agenda will give you the most important points you should be taking note on during the meeting.
+The agenda is usually the goal of every meeting.
+Knowing the agenda will give you the most important points you should be taking note of during the meeting.

-Print out the copy of the previous safety and health meeting minute and make it handy for yourself.
+Print out a copy of the previous safety and health meeting minutes and make it handy for yourself.